ml-archive/blog/source/_posts/2018-05-09-Getting-started-with-Vapor-3.md

 }
 ```

 You could choose to do something similar to the code snippet for creating an instance, since Vapor will update the instance if the payload contains an `id` field.
 For this example, we've chosen to make it more explicit what is going on in the update process.
 In the above code, we're fetching the post that was specified in the request, we're decoding the post model that was giving in the body of the request and last we're updating the currently saved post.
-Note how we're using a statically variant of `flatMap` that takes in two futures.
-We need this variant since getting the `Post` from the parameter and decoding the `Post` from request content returns futures and we want to do a transformation once both values has arrived.
+Note how we're using a static variant of `flatMap` that takes in two futures.
+We need this variant since getting the `Post` from the parameter and decoding the `Post` from request content both returns futures and we want to do a transformation once their values has arrived.
 Finally we use a `flatMap` since we are returning a `Future` in the closure when calling `save`.

 #### Deleting an instance